dwave-examples/template/README.md

 Mathematical formulation of the objective described in the previous section using the listed parameters, variables, etc.

 ### Constrains
-Matching the constraint description(s) in the previous section with the mathematical formulation of the expression based on the problem paramaters and variables
+Mathematical formulation of the constraints described in the previous section using the listed parameters, variables, etc.

 ## Code Overview